 JFrog CLI for Skills

-Manage AI agent skills in JFrog Artifactory with the jf skills CLI: publish, install, search, update, list, and delete skills with full flag and environment variable reference.
+Manage AI agent skills in JFrog Artifactory with the jf agent skills CLI: publish, install, search, update, list, and delete skills with full flag and environment variable reference.

 When to Use